bdastur/notes/aws/readme.md

 *  It combines a service and virtual software appliance.
 * The appliance/gateway is deployed on the premise on a VMWare ESXi.
   The gateway provides access to S3 objects as NFS moutned files.
-* With File gatway you can:
+* With File gateway you can:
   * Store and retrieve files directly using NFS 3 or 4.1 protocol.
   * Access your data directly in S3 from any cloud application or service.
   * Manage your data in S3 using lifecyle policies, cross origin replication